aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-the-calendar-year/just-for-a-moment-a-prayer-poem-by-rabbi-menachem-creditor-2020.html.md

 <hr />

-"Just for a Moment" was first published by Rabbi Menachem Creditor on his Facebook page, and shared through the Open Siddur Project via our Facebook Discussion Group.
+"Just for a Moment" was first published by Rabbi Menachem Creditor on his Facebook page, and shared through the Open Siddur Project via our <a href="https://www.facebook.com/groups/opensiddur/permalink/10157980971172746/">Facebook Discussion Group</a>.

 &nbsp;
 </body>